Updated for nself v1.0.12

 # 1. Export DBML from dbdiagram.io

-# 3. nself db migrate upNow that you understand dbdiagram.io integration:
+# 3. Fill the .up.sql with your SQL, then: nself db migrate upNow that you understand dbdiagram.io integration:

 The dbdiagram.io integration makes database design a collaborative, visual process while maintaining all the benefits of code-based schema management.